RenderKit/embree/README.md

     change from the initial size and ordering when entering a filter callback.

-*   We no longer export ISPC specific symbols.
-This has the advantage that certain linking issues went away, e.g. it is now possible to link an ISPC application compiled for any combination of ISAs and link this to an Embree library compiled with a different set of ISAs.
-Previously the ISAs of the application had to be a subset of the ISAs of Embree, and when one enabled exactly one ISA one had to do this in Embree and the application.
+*   We no longer export ISPC-specific symbols.
+This has the advantage that certain linking issues went away, e.g. it is now possible to link an ISPC application compiled for any combination of ISAs, and link this to an Embree library compiled with a different set of ISAs.
+Previously the ISAs of the application had to be a subset of the ISAs of Embree, and when the user enabled exactly one ISA, they had to do this in Embree and the application.

 *   We no longer export the ISPC tasking system, which means that the application has the responsibility to implement the ISPC tasking system itself.
 ISPC comes with example code on how to do this.
-This change is not performed by the script and need to be done manually.
+This change is not performed by the script and must be done manually.

-*   Fixed many naming inconsistencies and changed names of further API functions.
+*   Fixed many naming inconsistencies, and changed names of further API functions.
 All these renamings are properly done by the script and need no further attention.